Morfly/pendant/README.md

 - [Generate Kotlin DSL for custom Starlark functions](#generate-kotlin-dsl-for-custom-starlark-functions)

 ## Materials
-- Learn more how Pendant is built internally at [droidcon New York 2022](https://www.droidcon.com/2022/09/29/advanced-techniques-for-building-kotlin-dsls/) and [Android Worldwide](https://youtu.be/p03NJxUCID0?si=6WMSoyn-G38GavqB).
+- Learn more about how Pendant is built internally at [droidcon New York 2022](https://www.droidcon.com/2022/09/29/advanced-techniques-for-building-kotlin-dsls/) and [Android Worldwide](https://youtu.be/p03NJxUCID0?si=6WMSoyn-G38GavqB).
 - Pendant is a key component of [Airin](https://github.com/Morfly/airin), an open-source tool for automated migration from Gradle to Bazel build systems.
 ## Installation